nylas/nylas-java/examples/README.md

 ## Available Examples

+### Messages Example

+The `MessagesExample` and `KotlinMessagesExample` demonstrate how to use the new message features in the Nylas Java/Kotlin SDK:

+- Use the new `MessageFields.INCLUDE_TRACKING_OPTIONS` and `MessageFields.RAW_MIME` enum values
+- Access tracking options (opens, thread_replies, links, label) from messages
+- Retrieve raw MIME content for messages
+- Use the new `FindMessageQueryParams` to specify fields when finding specific messages
+- Compare different field options and their effects on returned data

+### Events Example

+The `EventsExample` demonstrates how to use the Nylas Java/Kotlin SDK to interact with the Events API:

+- List events from a calendar
+- Filter events by date range
+- Show event details

 ### Notetaker Example

 The `NotetakerExample` demonstrates how to use the Nylas Java/Kotlin SDK to interact with the Notetakers API: